 On Friday May 17th, I had the pleasure of working with the AET Labs team again at Dig It.
 Fab It.
 Make It.
 2019, the yearly digital fabrication expo for education held at WPI.
-Upon reflection of that day, I was struck by how amongst much uncertainty and angst in the world, one thing is for certain – how far women in STEM have come and how exciting it is as a female to see this generation of women students fearlessly grasp hold of the tech and training at their disposal and show it who’s boss.
+Upon reflection of that day, I left the event inspired as a female, to see how deftly this generation of women students is fearlessly grasping hold of the tech and training at their disposal and showing it who’s boss.
 This was clearly illustrated by the results of the annual Extreme Redesign New England competition featured at the event.

 For the second year in a row the 1st-place trophy went to young women!
 With their design “Shaking Things Up – A New Approach to Suspension Spectrophotometry”, class of 2020 students Allision Rozear, Maria Papademetris and Adalyn Schommer created a custom 3D-printed spectrophotometer design which will be able to be used by upcoming chemistry students.
 The three Sacred Heart Academy students told us their idea arose from the challenge of obtaining a cost-efficient way of measuring light in a solution in their chemistry class.
 The clincher is that these innovative young scientists are not studying with a goal of being engineers (though clearly, they could easily go that route!), but with vision, and the power of CAD and 3D printing at their disposal were able to engineer a tool to use in their classroom.
 Check out the explanation of their ingenious design here: